 AdventHealth’s Bariatric Expertise

-The bariatric surgeons at AdventHealth Medical Group Bariatric Surgery & Metabolic Medicine have performed more than 7,000 bariatric surgeries and trained hundreds of other physicians around the world.
+The AdventHealth Daytona Beach Bariatric Center has been accredited as a Comprehensive Center under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP®) for surgical treatment of severe obesity and its related conditions.
 We’re experts in the surgery itself as well as crafting a treatment plan tailored to the needs of each patient.